 - costs of multi-media and distance learning aids, practical course materials and books.

 Training, or training-related travel and subsistence, which is provided as entertainment, recreation, reward or an inducement, remains taxable.

 Any asset provided to you or for your use is also taxable unless the asset is provided or used purely for training, or for training coupled only with use in the performance of your employment.

-Assets provided to you by your employer for your private use remain taxable in the normal way.
+Assets provided to you (links to our LITRG website) by your employer for your private use remain taxable in the normal way.

 My employer has paid for me to get specific training.
 Am I going to be taxed on the cost of this?

 Assuming this is training related to your work, there will be no tax liability arising.
 This exemption from tax will almost certainly include training in management and basic computing skills.
 If the training is not work related, though, you will be taxed on that cost.
 So, if, for example, your employer paid you to obtain cookery lessons, but you normally work as a mechanic, you should expect to pay some tax.